Know your rights: How to get a refund on a dodgy product

 You are responsible for returning products that are easy to post, but, if the business finds there is a problem with the product, they have to repay you the return fees.

-If the item is large or bulky, the company might have to pay for the return.
-The ACCC says that’s things like big-screen TVs and beds
+If the item is large or bulky, such as furniture or big-screen TVs, the company might have to pay for the return.

 The ACCC says: “If the business finds that the product does not have a problem, it can make the consumer pay the collection and inspection costs.
 To do this, the business must give the consumer a reasonable estimate of these costs before collecting the product.”